-Total all undergraduates: 8748
+Total all undergraduates: 8978

-Total all graduate: 2516
+Total all graduate: 2765

-GRAND TOTAL ALL STUDENTS: 11264
+GRAND TOTAL ALL STUDENTS: 11743

 B2.
 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2009.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2010.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

-Degree-seeking First-time First year Degree-seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non- degree-seeking)
+Degree-seeking First-time First year Degree-seeking Undergraduates Total Undergraduates

+riist-time riist year (include first-time (both degree- and non-

+first-year) degree-seeking)

-Nonresident aliens 20 250 256
+Nonresident aliens 16 296 312

-Black, non-Hispanic 184 968 1101
+Hispanic 27 94 121

+Black or African American, non- Hispanic 221 857 1078

+White, non-Hispanic 1025 4068 5093

-American Indian or Alaska Native 5 26 27
+American Indian or Alaska Native, non- Hispanic 10 26 36

-Asian or Pacific Islander 13 55 67

-Hispanic 22 113 122

-White, non-Hispanic 927 4675 5513

-Race/ethnicity unknown 336 1014 1662

-Total 1507 7101 8748
+Asian, non-Hispanic 15 56 71

+Native Hawaiian or other Pacific Islander, non-Hispanic 0 0 0

+Two or more races, non-Hispanic 0 0 0

+Race and/or ethnicity unknown 221 984 1205

+Total 1535 6381 7916